exmachina-dev/armaz-doc/source/basic-installation.rst

 This ensure that a sufficient airflow can circulate.

 The Armaz motor is designed to operate in an ambient temperature of 0 °C to 40 °C.
-Detail characteristics can be found in the :doc:`07-specifications` section.
+Detail characteristics can be found in the :doc:`specifications` section.

 .. warning:: The metal housing of the motor can become hot (45 °C) during normal operation.